LSUHSC-NO Physician Assistant Program

 If accepted in the LSUHSC-NO MPAS Program, can I select any of my own rotations during my clinical year?

 - No. The program's Clinical Coordinator schedules the core clinical curriculum.
-Students have two electives.
+Students have three electives.

 If I am accepted into the Physician Assistant Program, may I defer my acceptance to the following year?